-This approach (pioneered by Dr. Benjamin Bloom) enables gifted and talented students to achieve to the highest level of their ability, while ensuring that no student moves on without mastering key concepts needed for future success.
+A: This approach (pioneered by Dr. Benjamin Bloom) enables gifted and talented students to achieve to the highest level of their ability, while ensuring that no student moves on without mastering key concepts needed for future success.
 Camelot's founder, Thelma De Carlo-Glynn, believes the common sense approach of mastery-based learning, while not commonly practised, is the key to unlocking potential in all students.

 New material is introduced only after students demonstrate mastery of what has already been taught.
 How does the theory work in practice?
 Each student is given a "pretest" so the teacher can determine existing skills and knowledge.
 Instruction begins where demonstrated mastery ends.
 As the student works through new material, the teacher provides instruction, feedback and guidance.
 This may occur during one-on-one sessions, in small groups, or with the whole class.
 At appropriate intervals, determined by the teacher, the student undergoes assessment activities and testing to evaluate mastery of the material.
 Demonstrated mastery - a score of 80% or better - allows the student to move on to the next unit.
 Any performance below the mastery level results in the student returning to the material for further study and instruction.
 While mastery-based learning allows the academically gifted student to move through material at an accelerated pace, and thus remain challenged, it prevents less able students from "falling through the cracks".